fengmi9312/Final-State-Dynamic-Vaccine-Prioritization/README.md

 ## Notes for Reproduction

 - Many experiment outputs are large Excel workbooks.
 Regenerating all experiments can be computationally expensive and is intended for parallel execution.
-- Existing `AnalysisData/` and `Figure/` files can be used directly to inspect or regenerate figures without rerunning every simulation.
+- If local `AnalysisData/` and `Figure/` files are available, they can be used directly to inspect or regenerate figures without rerunning every simulation.
 - Task output paths are controlled by `Dependencies/FrameDependencies/name_principle.py`.
-- The `.gitignore` treats large data, outputs, figures, and text build products as generated artifacts, even though this working copy may include them for local reproduction.
+- The `.gitignore` treats large data, outputs, figures, and text build products as local artifacts.